gtheilman/OnCallAssignments/README.md

 **Step 6:** Run the application using the Meteor URL

 When the application is initially set up, the _login | password_  is _admin | admin_.
 Change the admin password right away to something private.
 Create a user account for yourself and use it rather than the admin account.
-Make sure to give your new account the appropriate roles (i.e., administrator, active).
+Make sure to give your new account the appropriate role (i.e., administrator).

 **Step 7:**  Enter your Twilio credentials into the application.